dinochiti/cupti-cpp/README.md

 There's not a lot of *fine* detail here but you can see that block sizes work best when they are not too big and not too small.
 Further tuning for individual use cases might prove productive.

 Also interesting is that execution time is very similar across all instances for sets of 32, 64 and 1024 data points.
 This suggests that with these smaller data sets the overhead of invoking the kernels in the first place dominates the total execution time.
-With the larger sets the execution time is noticable larger, as is the time variance between blak sizes.
+With the larger sets the execution time is noticable larger, as is the time variance between block sizes.

 Note that these executions were all with a step size of 1; in other words, not actively trying to cause shared memory bank conflicts.